-An additional & residential lots are proposed on & acres designated as Multi-family District (PD-L/2).
+An additional & residential lots are proposed on & acres designated as Multi-family District (PD-L/?).
 On the east side of hole 10.
-Single family homes are being proposed instead of town homes in order to mitigate tree loss on the instead of town homes in order to mitigate tree loss on the sloping terrain.
-The average density will be I home per acre.
-(Exhibit 3, 4)
+Single family homes are being proposed instead of town homes in order to mitigate tree loss on the with grassed drainage swales, without curbs, guttors and the development.

-Multi-Family Town Homes: Up to 100 town homes on about 19 acres will be located in an area bounded by Iwiole Gulch and Koele Golf Course holes 10, 11, 16, 17, and 18.
-Should the applicant build all 100 town homes, the average density would be less than 6 town homes, of 1 and 2 story heights with buildings consisting of two, three, and four town homes.
-(Exhibit 3, 14) central for three, and four town homes.
-(Exhibit 3, 14) central for three, and four town homes.
-(Exhibit 3, 14) central for three, and four town homes.
-(Exhibit 3, 14) central for three for a special for the story heights with grassed drainage swales, without curbs, surters and with grassed drainage swales, without curbs, surters and the development.
 The main entrance to this loop road will connect up with Lanai City at Queen Street.
 The single-family residential areas will be served by cul-de-sacs and an inner loop road that connects up with the main loop road.
 This main loop road will be bordered by a 5' wide meandering walkway on one side.
 Two special improved roads for hillside homesites are proposed.